winitzki/scall/tutorial/programming_dhall.md

   LNot :: LExp Bool -> LExp Bool
   LIsZero :: Lexp Int -> LExp Bool
 ```
-This example represents the abstract syntax tree for a toy language whose expressions can have Boolean or integer type.
+This example represents the abstract syntax tree for a toy language whose expressions can have boolean or integer type.
 The language guarantees statically that operations are applied to arguments of the correct type.
-For instance, `LNot x` will typecheck only when `x` is a Boolean expression such as `LBool True`.
+For instance, `LNot x` will typecheck only when `x` is a boolean expression such as `LBool True`.
 The compiler will report a type error if the programmer writes by mistake something like `LNot (LInt 123)`.